Small Nuclear Power Reactors

 The CAREM-25 reactor being built by the Argentine National Atomic Energy Commission (CNEA), with considerable input from INVAPg, is an older design modular 100 MWt (27 MWe gross) pressurised water reactor.
 It has 12 integral steam generators and is designed to be used for electricity generation or as a research reactor or for water desalination (with 8 MWe in cogeneration configuration).
 CAREM has its entire primary coolant system within the reactor pressure vessel (11m high, 3.5m diameter), self-pressurised and relying entirely on convection (for modules less than 150 MWe).
 Fuel is standard 3.4% enriched PWR fuel in hexagonal fuel assemblies, with burnable poison, and is refuelled annually.

-The 25 MWe prototype unit is being built next to Atucha, on the Parana River in Lima, 110 km northwest of Buenos Aires, and the first larger version (probably 200 MWe) is planned in the northern Formosa province, 500 km north of Buenos Aries, once the design is proven.
+The 25 MWe prototype unit is being built next to Atucha, on the Parana River in Lima, 110 km northwest of Buenos Aires, and the first larger version (probably 150 MWe) is planned in the northern Formosa province, 500 km north of Buenos Aries, once the design is proven.
 Some 70% of CAREM-25 components will be local manufacture.
-The IAEA lists it as a research reactor under construction since April 2013, though first concrete is not expected before early 2014.
+The IAEA lists it as a research reactor under construction since April 2013, though first concrete was poured in February 2014, marking official start of construction.

 On a larger scale, South Korea's SMART (System-integrated Modular Advanced Reactor) is a 330 MWt pressurised water reactor with integral steam generators and advanced safety features.
 It is designed by the Korea Atomic Energy Research Institute (KAERI) for generating electricity (up to 100 MWe) and/or thermal applications such as seawater desalination.
 Design life is 60 years, fuel enrichment 4.8%, with a three-year refuelling cycle.
 Residual heat removal is passive.
 While the basic design is complete, the absence of any orders for an initial reference unit has stalled development.
+It received standard design approval from the Korean regulator in mid 2012 and KAERI plans to build a 90 MWe demonstration plant to operate from 2017.
 A single unit can produce 90 MWe plus 40,000 m3/day of desalinated water.

 The Japan Atomic Energy Research Institute (JAERI) designed the MRX, a small (50-300 MWt) integral PWR reactor for marine propulsion or local energy supply (30 MWe).
 The entire plant would be factory-built.
 It has conventional 4.3% enriched PWR uranium oxide fuel with a 3.5-year refuelling interval and has a water-filled containment to enhance safety.
 Little has been heard of it since the start of the Millennium.